 Foreign citizens coming from Ukraine can travel for free inside Romania with CFR Călători.
 Also, as a refugee, Ukrainians can leave Romania and go to Hungary for free.
-CFR Călători will issue the free ticket towards the border, and the conductor MAV (from Hungary), further on the territory of Hungary to Budapest or to the next border.
+CFR Călători issues free tickets towards the border, and the conductor MAV (from Hungary), further on the territory of Hungary to Budapest or to the next border.

-Against the background of the armed conflict in Ukraine, the MLSS has taken a number of decisions aimed at protecting disabled people, dependent elderly people, as well as making the conditions of access to the Romanian labour market more flexible for Ukrainian citizens.
+Against the background of the armed conflict in Ukraine, the MLSS has taken a number of decisions aimed at protecting disabled people, dependent elderly people, as well as making the conditions of access to the Romanian labour market more flexible for displaced persons from Ukraine.

-- ▶ Ukrainian citizens wishing to be employed in Romania but not having documents attesting to their professional qualification or work experience can apply to government employment agencies for support and registration. - ▶ Ukrainian citizens will have the opportunity to work in Romania based on an affidavit in which they ascertain that they possess the appropriate professional training and experience in the field of activity in question and that they have no criminal record.
-However, these derogations do not apply for work in regulated professions (e.g. physician, pharmacist, architect etc.), irrespective of whether such professions are carried out within a company or independently. - ► Career guidance counsellors will provide them with information and professional counselling services and assist them in filling in the affidavit, which will also be available in Ukrainian.
-Ukrainian citizens that contact an employer directly without requesting the services of the government employment agencies must fill in the affidavit with the employer's assistance. - ▶ After receiving professional information and counselling services, the Ukrainian citizen is placed in a vacant job that corresponds to the qualifications and experience as declared and receives an assignment order to present to the employer.
+Dsplaced persons from Ukraines wishing to be employed in Romania but not having documents attesting their professional qualification or work experience can apply to government employment agencies for support and registration.

+- ▶ Displaced persons from Ukraine have the opportunity to work in Romania based on an affidavit in which they guarantee that they possess the appropriate professional training and experience in the field of activity in question and that they have no criminal record.
+However, these derogations do not apply for work in regulated professions (e.g. physician, pharmacist, architect), irrespective of whether such professions are carried out within a company or as a self-employed. - ▶ Career guidance counsellors provide displaced persons from Ukraine with information and professional counselling services and assist them in filling in the affidavit (also available in Ukrainian).
+Displaced persons from Ukraine that contact an employer directly without requesting the services of the government employment agencies must fill in the affidavit with the employer's assistance. - ▶ After receiving professional information and counselling services, displaced persons from Ukraine are placed in a vacant job that corresponds to the qualifications and experience as declared and receive an assignment order to present to the employer.